xdmushui/partner-center-sdk/develop/azure-rate-card-resources.md

 To track usage and help predict your monthly bill and the bills for individual customers, you can combine a Rate Card query to [Get prices for Microsoft Azure](get-prices-for-microsoft-azure.md) with a request to [Get a customer's utilization records for Azure](get-a-customer-s-utilization-record-for-azure.md).

 Prices differ by market and currency, and this API takes location into consideration.
-By default, it uses your partner profile settings in Partner Center and your browser language, but those are customizable.
-This is especially relevant if you manage sales in multiple markets from a single, centralized office.
+By default, the API uses your partner profile settings in Partner Center and your browser language, and those settings are customizable.
+The location awareness is especially relevant if you manage sales in multiple markets from a single, centralized office.

 ## AzureRateCard